Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 Symptoms of the disease also vary depending on the stage of bacterial prostatitis:

-• At the beginning of the disease, inflammation does not spread outside the prostate.
-A man is worried about soreness in the perineum, which can radiate to the sacrum area.
-Urination is rapid and painful.
+• At the beginning of the disease, inflammation does not spread beyond the prostate.
+A man is worried about soreness in the perineum, which can radiate to the sacrum.
+Urination is frequent and accompanied by pain.

 • In the second stage, inflammation passes to the lobules of the prostate gland.
-In this case, the soreness increases and can be given to the anus.
-Urination is significantly impaired, up to and including its complete retention.
+In this case, the pain intensifies and can radiate to the anus.
+Urination is significantly disturbed, up to its complete detention.

-• With an advanced form of bacterial prostatitis, inflammation spreads to all lobules of the prostate.
+• With the advanced form of bacterial prostatitis, the inflammation spreads to all the lobules of the prostate.
 The patient complains of signs of general intoxication of the body.
-The body temperature rises to 40 degrees.
-The delay in urination becomes acute.
+Body temperature rises to 40 degrees.
+Urinary retention becomes acute.
 There are pulsating sensations in the perineum.
 Frequent constipation occurs.

-In case of untimely or poor-quality treatment, acute bacterial prostatitis can seriously harm a man's health and life.
+With untimely or poor-quality treatment, acute bacterial prostatitis can cause serious harm to the health and life of a man.
 The most dangerous of them is sepsis.

 Also, the infection can rise above the prostate gland and lead to pyelonephritis or.